Blast from the past

-Those were the words of IOC President Thomas Bach in his birthday message to Agnes Keleti, the five-time Olympic gymnastics gold medallist and oldest surviving Olympic champion who recently celebrated her 100th birthday.
+Those were the words of IOC President Thomas Bach in his birthday message to Agnes Keleti, the five-time Olympic gymnastics gold medallist and oldest surviving Olympic champion who celebrated her 100th birthday in January 2021.

 Born on 9 January 1921, in Budapest, Hungary, Keleti first came to prominence when she won the national gymnastics championships at age 16 – a feat she replicated a further nine times before her retirement from international competition in 1956.

 Keleti, who is Jewish, had planned to compete at the Tokyo 1940 Olympics before the Games were cancelled following the outbreak of World War II.
-Instead, she found the country of her birth under Nazi occupation and was forced to assume the identity of a Christian girl in order to survive.
+Instead, with the country of her birth under Nazi occupation, she assumed the identity of a Christian girl in order to survive.

 “In Hungary, all the Jews were required to wear a yellow star for identification but I refused," she explained in a recent interview.
 "With my false papers I managed to escape to the country.
 I stayed in a remote village and found work as a maid.”

-Keleti survived the war, but many of her family members - including her father - were not so fortunate.
+Keleti survived the war, but many of her family members – including her father – did not.
 In all, 550,000 Hungarian Jews were killed by the Nazi regime.

 Following the end of the war, a 27-year-old Keleti was set to compete at the London 1948 Games, before a ligament injury ended her chances of participation.